세상 모든 정보

 (1) Excessive Emotional Expression

-(2) Dramatic Language
+(2) Dramatic Language Expression

-(3) Attention Shifting
+(3) Shifting Attention

-4. Diagnosis and Testing
+4. Diagnosis and Examination

 5. Treatment and Treatment Options